 Amos Tversky and Daniel Kahneman gave this shortcut its name in 1973 in their paper on the availability heuristic.
 Their point was simple: people judge frequency or probability partly by how easily examples come to mind.
 In a boardroom, that means the last flood or ugly headline enters with more authority than it deserves, because nobody has to prove a memory.
 They only have to sound responsible while repeating it.

 I am not trying to repair human memory.
 I want the room to state what it is now relying on because that case is easy to recall.
-Once the belief is written down, the room has to test it.
-That is why vague risk talk survives so well: it lets people behave as if a concern has been handled without anyone stating the belief that is actually carrying the decision.
+Once the belief is written down, the Universal Decision-Making Method makes the room test it instead of admiring its vividness.
+That is the wider problem with cognitive biases in decision making: the bias survives because the carrying assumption never has to introduce itself.
 People say "lesson learned" with great dignity, as if the phrase itself had done the analysis.
 It has not.
-The wider five-step process for uncertainty matters here because Recognise assumptions is where the hidden bet finally loses its diplomatic immunity.
+The biases and heuristics label only helps if the shortcut is forced to say what it assumed.

 Availability bias in decision making moves money and policy